-Prognosticators across the country are all taking a similar stance in this year’s Big Ten race, with Ohio State or Penn State hoisting up another championship banner and a BCS bowl berth.
+Prognosticators across the country are taking a similar stance in this year’s Big Ten race, with Ohio State or Penn State hoisting another championship banner and a BCS bowl berth.

 Don’t get me wrong, the Buckeyes and Nittany Lions both are loaded with talent, but if I may borrow a Lee Corso gem for a moment…